gitpodify/workspace-images/CONTRIBUTING.md

 After that create an issue explaining how this image would be useful to the community or comment on the existing issue expressing your interest.
 One of the maintainers will review the issue and acknowledge if you can work on the issue.

-You need to have a gitpod account in order to seamlessly contribute to this repo.
+You need to have a Gitpod account in order to seamlessly contribute to this repo.

-> **NOTE:** Maintainers have access to push branches to this repo whereas the community is expected to fork this repo in order to raise a PR.
+> **NOTE:** Maintainers (usually [@recaptime-dev/squad](https://mau.dev/recaptime-dev/squad)) have access to push branches to this repo whereas the community is expected to fork this repo in order to raise a MR.

 ## Tools

-This repo is already configured with a [.gitpod.yml](.gitpod.yml) which installs and sets up all the required dependency.
+This repo is already configured with a [`.gitpod.yml`](.gitpod.yml) which installs and sets up all the required dependency.
 It also starts the services that are required to build this repo in dedicated bash shells.

 Here is a list of dependencies and tools:

-1. [docker](https://docs.docker.com/get-started/overview/) - to start a local registry server
+1. [Docker Engine](https://docs.docker.com/get-started/overview/) - to start a local registry server
 1. [buildkitd](https://github.com/moby/buildkit) - to help build the images
 1. [dazzle](https://github.com/gitpod-io/dazzle/) - primary tool used to build docker images
-1. [registry image](https://docs.docker.com/registry/deploying/) - a local registry server image
+1. [`registry:2` Docker image](https://docs.docker.com/registry/deploying/) - a local registry server image

 ## Building images

 ## Locally

-We ship a shell script [build-all.sh](build-all.sh) that can be used to build the images locally.
+We ship a shell script [`build-all.sh`](build-all.sh) that can be used to build the images locally.
 See the following sub sections for usage.

 This script will first build the chunks and run tests followed by creation of container images.
 It uses `dazzle` to perform these tasks.